The Mirage: Design and plant life

 The Mirage has a South Seas/Polynesian theme.
 Wynn said, "There had been a terrible sameness to the properties of Las Vegas.
 The public couldn't differentiate between the Sands, the Dunes, the Aladdin, the Sahara.
 I wanted to take it to a new level".
 Describing his vision, Wynn said, "Think of the harsh Southern Nevada desert, and then you see a waterfall, something out of the South Pacific or the island of Kauai.
 It's not supposed to be there, and that was the intention".
 He was partly inspired by the 1958 film South Pacific.
 The volcano and waterfall features were added as a contrast to the city's usual neon lights.
 Wynn said, "I'm burned out on neon.
 I think it's cheap.
 To me, neon is yesterday Las Vegas".

 Upon its opening, the exterior included 10 acres of landscaped lawns and pools, featuring 1,000 palm trees and 40,000 scrubs.
 Other plant life included pine trees and ferns.
 The Mirage had a staff of 60 gardeners to oversee the various plant life around the property.
 The resort includes a nine-story domed atrium which covers an indoor tropical rainforest display.
 It has a combination of fake and real plant life, including orchids and 70-foot palm trees.
 A 40-foot Washington palm was injected with formaldehyde to preserve it, and a steel rod was inserted up its trunk to angle it over a stream in the atrium.
 Brinkerhoff handled the design and landscaping for the atrium, which was inspired by a project that Wynn planned in Atlantic City, before cancelling it in 1985.

 By 2019, the resort's tropical theme had been scaled back.
+Five years later, the atrium would be demolished as part of the Hard Rock transition.